 We may replace or adjust an Index or rate, or the specified market to measure it, if the external market index or rate stops being published or the publication schedule is changed, the calculation of the external market index or rate is changed significantly, the investment fund terminates or there is a significant change in its investment objectives, strategies, or operations, the investment fund or commodity stops being traded on a specified market or the specified market declines in importance, we lose our license or permission to use the index or rate, we determine that hedging instruments are difficult to acquire or the cost of hedging becomes excessive, or under other circumstances approved by regulators.
 We may do so at the end of a Term or during a Term.
 If we replace or adjust an Index, we will provide notice to you and amend the prospectus.
 If we replace or adjust an Index during a Term, we will calculate any rise or fall in the Index using the old Index up until the replacement date.
-After the replacement or adjustment date, we will calculate any rise or fall in the Index using the new Index, but with a modified start of Term value for the new Index.
-The modified start of Term value for the new Index may not be as good as the performance of the old Index.
+After the replacement or adjustment date, we will calculate any rise or fall in the Index sor the old Index from the start of the Term to the replacement or adjustment date.
+The performance of the new Index may not be as good as the performance of the old Index.
 As a result, funds allocated to an Indexed Strategy may earn a return that is lower than the return they would have earned or experience losses greater than the losses they would have experienced if there had been no replacement or adjustment.